Case Study: Managing pastoral care

 Paul, and his wife Fiona, used to lead a Vineyard church in Bournemouth, UK.
 Paul now heads up customer support and training at ChurchSuite.
-In this article he explores how ChurchSuite's features can be used to help manage aspects of pastoral care within churches.
+In this article, he explores how ChurchSuite's features can be used to help churches manage aspects of pastoral care.

-A further feature of User Groups is the option to assign a group email address to the group e.g. firstname.lastname@example.org.
-In this way, when sending emails to contacts in the Address Book, your pastoral team Users can optionally send from the group email address, rather than from their individual user email address or their personal email address; ideal where a more professional or consistent communication is desired, and where you wish to receive email replies to a 'restricted access' pastoral care mailbox.
+A feature of User Groups is being able to assign a shared email address to the group so that when sending emails to people, the pastoral team user group members can send their messages from the group's shared email address, rather than from their user or personal email address; which is ideal where a more professional or consistent communication is desired, and where you wish to receive email replies to a 'restricted access' pastoral care mailbox.

 Adding people to a flow

 Adding people to a pastoral visits Flow is easy.
 From a person's profile page in the Address Book, select Add to flow...

 On the Add to flow pop-up, select Pastoral Visits Flow from the drop-down list - the first Stage of the Flow is selected by default - and click Add To Flow to complete the process.